xournalpp/xournalpp.github.io/docs/guide/help.md

 ## Github issue tracker

 Use the [issue tracker](https://github.com/xournalpp/xournalpp/issues) on the Github repository to report bugs and propose enhancements/new features.
 Please check beforehand if the same bug has already been reported or the same enhancement has already been suggested.
-If so, use the existing ticket to express yourself.
+If so, use the existing ticket to add additional information or suggest improvements.
 This will make it easier for us to keep everything under control.
 Duplicates will usually be closed rapidly, but it always takes time to find them, which the develeopers would prefer to invest in coding and improving the documentation.
 Issues that are resolved will be closed as well.
 Open questions are better discussed on Github discussions.